 The Puli, at first glance, can appear like someone's idea of a dog in costume.
 The cords, which are rather reminiscent of dreadlocks and the Puli's jaunty, happy attitude seem clearly like someone's interpretation of a Rasta Dog.
 Instead, those cords are the protection that kept many a Puli safe in harsh conditions working as a sheepdog in Hungary.
 A very old breed, the Puli nevertheless developed a great love of fun and humor.
 Known as a prankster for the jokes they play on their friends (four and two legged) the Puli is a remarkable package of interesting appearance and intelligence with a lively personality.
 No doubt, the work and unique aspects of the coat keep many people from seriously considering the Puli for a companion but with the fanciers and devotees that the breed has established, great devotion and enthusiasm has ensued.

 Colors: Effect is a solid color bur some variation or mingling of a few white/black hairs are acceptable.
 White, black, various shades of gray and apricot.
+Coat type: Unique blending of the correct proportion of top and undercoat create cords, matting or brushed out is undesirable.

 Overall Appearance: Sturdy, small to medium sized dog with decidedly square appearance (when properly coated with cords).
 Wiry and with fine bone.